Cloud Connector, explained in simple terms

 Let’s start with what is Cloud Connector and what does it do?

-Cloud Connector is an application that can be installed on a Windows, Linux, Mac OS operating system, which creates a secure connection to the SAP “cloud”, so that SAP Cloud products can communicate securely with systems in a customer’s on-premise/private cloud landscape.
+Cloud Connector is an application that can be installed on a Windows, Linux, Mac OS operating system, which creates a secure connection to the SAP “cloud”, so that SAP Cloud products can communicate securely with systems in a customer’s on-premises/private cloud landscape.

 Are there alternative ways for SAP Cloud products to communicate with internal systems?